2 Taranaki St, Te Aro waterfront, Wellington

 Opens 7.30am weekdays, 9am weekends; closes at dusk every day

 The place was fairly full at about 8.15 on a weekday, but noise was not a problem as the acoustics are not at all echo-y.
 I think most of the patrons were people having a coffee before their conference or whatever started.
 Contemporary Māori music was playing in the background slightly louder than I like, but it was pretty chilled, often reggae-influenced, so easy to live with.
-There were plenty of magazines to read, but they don’t get newspapers :-(.
-No filter coffee either but the Americano was OK, if rather a small serve (on both my 2019 and 2020 visits).
+There were plenty of magazines to read, but they don’t get newspapers 😦 No filter coffee either but the Americano was OK, if rather a small serve (on both my 2019 and 2020 visits).
 I wonder if they didn’t know you add hot water to a long black and simply gave me the latter.

 I had English Breakfast tea on another occasion.
 It came attractively served on a metal platter.
 The tea was leaf tea, but I’m afraid I find t-Leaf-T a bit so-so.
 The pot held just under two cups and poured well.
 The tea was in a coffee cup, undercutting the sense of specialness of being served on a tea tray.
 The music was a similar type and volume as last time – just a tad loud for me.

-Generous serving of porridge, excellent compote, nice presentation, very comfortable surroundings.
+Generous and novel serving of porridge, excellent compote, nice presentation, very comfortable surroundings.
 No newspapers but there are plenty of magazines.
 Tea and coffee a bit ho-hum.
 Sustainability practices, including composting food waste, are listed on the menu.